twintproject/twint-splunk/README.md

 Or, to paraphrase Adam Savage, I rejected the reality and substituted my own. :-)

+#### Running Python scripts in Splunk

+The Twint CLI is just a wrapper for the Twint Python module.
+The module can be accessed its from Python scripts.
+The syntax for running a Python script is as follows:

+`twint --run-python-script /path/to/python-script [args for Python script]`

+The following directories will be exported to the Docker container:

+- `/python-scripts/` - Where the script resides.
+Make sure all required libraries are local to that script.
+- `/mnt/` - The directory the `twint` wrapper is executed from.

+If the Python scripts write files, they should do so to either of those two directories.

+Example scripts that you can run with this app:

+- `./twint --run-python-script ./python-scripts/hello.py` - Hello World!
+- `./twint --run-python-script ./python-scripts/get-user-info` - Get user info for `dmuth`

 ## Data Analytics in Splunk

 <a href="https://www.splunk.com/">Splunk</a> is a fantastic data analytics platform which just happens to